Park Shin-hye: Philanthropy

 and social organizations to help our neighbors who are suffering from unexpected disasters.) to support victims of the fire in District 4 of Seomun Market in Daegu.
 Park also donated ₩50 million to the association's Community Coal Bank, purchasing 83,340 "briquettes of love" that provided warmth to 556 families for a month.

 In November 2017, Salt Entertainment announced the completion of two major projects: the "Philippine Shinhye Center" (constructed between July 2016 and September 2017) and the "Hwado Happy Home School Renovation Support Project" for a local children's center in Namyangju, Gyeonggi-do (initiated in March 2017).

 In November, Park also donated ₩50 million through KFHI to assist victims of the 2017 Pohang earthquake.
 On December 10, Park Shin-hye organized a charity event in Seoul called "Park Shin-hye's Starlight Angel Project 2017: Kimchi Sharing of Love."
 Around 60 people attended, including KFHI representatives, employees, and members of her fan club, 'Starlight Angel.'
-Together, they prepared kimchi and distributed it to approximately 200 families with children affected by Pohang earthquake.
+Together, they prepared kimchi and distributed it to approximately 200 families with children affected by the Pohang earthquake.

 Park joined the "Star Relay Heart Challenge" to help children from low-income families.
 She interacted with fans through live broadcasts on May 18, 2018, completing missions like making cards for children.
 Donations to KFHI were based on the number of "hearts" received, with a maximum contribution of three million won ($2,775).
 On December 20, 2018, Park donated 20 washing machines, valued at around ₩50 million, designed for fire-retardant clothing to show gratitude for firefighters' dedication.
 LG Electronics pledged to provide a dryer for each washing machine to match her donation.

-On April 24, 2019, Park was honored with Special Philanthropy Celebrity of the Year Award at the 5th Asia Philanthropy Awards (APA) ceremony.
+On April 24, 2019, Park was honored with the Special Philanthropy Celebrity of the Year Award at the 5th Asia Philanthropy Awards (APA) ceremony.
 Though she was unable to attend the event due to prior overseas commitments, the award was accepted on her behalf by Kim Kyung-sook, director of the KFHI.

 In April, Park donated ₩30 million to the Hope Bridge National Disaster Relief Association to help victims of forest fires in Goseong and Sokcho, Gangwon Province.
 Later in the year, in November, she contributed an additional ₩30 million to the organization's Community Coal Bank initiative.